 Many features come together to make a window more energy efficient.
 They impact the window’s energy performance rating, which succinctly conveys how efficient the window is in different categories.
 The most prominent energy-saving features of high-performance windows include:

-- Two or three panes of glass to slow heat transfer through the window
+- Two panes of glass with a low-solar Low-E coating to slow heat transfer through the window

-- Insulating spacers to hold the window panes a precise distance apart, thus reducing heat flow and minimizing condensation
+- Low conducting spacers to hold the window panes a precise distance apart, thus reducing heat flow and minimizing condensation

-- Professional installation that includes caulking and weatherstripping to eliminate air leaks around the frame
+- Professional installation that includes foaming, caulking and weatherstripping to eliminate air leaks around the frame